-My mom’s minestrone soup is perfect for the frigid temperatures we are experiencing lately.
-The origins of this soup date back to 2nd Century BC Rome.
-This dish takes a page right out of the “cucina povera” (literally “poor kitchen”) cookbook.
+Minestrone soup dates back to 2nd Century BC Rome.
+This dish takes a page right out of the “cucina povera” (literally “poor kitchen”).
 To this day this soup is called “the poor man’s soup”, because peasants would traditionally put whatever leftover ingredients they had into it.
 This explains why no one exact recipe is the same.

-My mom’s version not only includes so many delicious vegetables, but chickpeas and red kidney beans to give it some extra protein.
+This is my mom’s version.
+It includes so many delicious vegetables, and chickpeas and red kidney beans to give it some extra protein.
 I can remember walking in the house as a kid from school and smelling this soup on the stove.
 It was one of my favorite things to eat.
 It just warms your soul.

-1 Cup of String Beans trimmed and cut into ¼ inch pieces
+1 Cup (4oz.)
+String Beans, Trimmed and cut into ¼ inch pieces

 3 tsp.
 Salt

 2 Potatoes (1.5 lb, I use Idaho), Cut in ¼ inch cubes

 1 Yellow Squash (6 oz.), Diced